FCA Forex Brokers

 • Losses can be offset against profits, but there are limits on the amount of losses that can be carried forward.

-• If you wish to become a professional trader, you will be subject to an income tax ranging from 20% to 45%.
+• If you trade as a professional, you will be subject to income tax at rates ranging from 20% to 45%.

 Conclusion

 Choosing a reliable and trustworthy Forex broker is crucial for your trading success.
-If you reside in the UK, this means that you will need to stick to brokers that operate under the supervision of the FCA.
+If you reside in the UK, you will therefore need to stick to brokers that operate under the supervision of the FCA.

 Why You Should Trust RationalFX